Can You Help?

 In the aftermath of Johnson’s visit, Harold Holt’s Liberal-Country Party government was re-elected in a landslide, delivering the coalition its 8th successive election victory.
 First elected in 1949, Sir Robert Menzies had retired as prime minister in January 1966 and was succeeded by Holt.

 Lem Johns was also present on November 22, 1963 when President John F. Kennedy was assassinated in Dallas, Texas.
-He was one three Secret Service agents in the car directly behind Johnson’s when the shots were fired.
+He was one of three Secret Service agents in the car directly behind Johnson’s when the shots were fired.

 LBJ